 6.4 The core principles and sub-principles of good governance set out in the table below are taken from the International Framework.
 In turn they have been interpreted for a local government context.

-Core principles (shown in bold and denoted A - G)

-Acting in the public interest requires a commitment to and effective arrangements for: Behaviours and actions that demonstrate good governance in practice are illustrated in the bullet points.
+bold and denoted A - G) Sub-principles (shown in bold) Acting in the public interest requires a commitment to and effective arrangements for: Behaviours and actions that demonstrate good governance in practice are illustrated in the bullet points